Skip to main content

 When creating an App, you will need to specify several parameters.

-App Name and Description
+App Name

 The App name and description help identify your app within the Developer Console and internal systems.
 While these are important for development and administration purposes, they are separate from your marketplace listing details which are managed through our Partnerships team.
+Choose a clear, descriptive name and provide a concise description that accurately represents your app’s functionality.

 App Type